Sports day

-In June 2005, Country Life magazine published a report claiming that school sports days have become excessively competitive due to overbearing and "over-zealous" parents, who place too much pressure on their children to succeed.
-The report also revealed that many schools have banned "mothers and fathers" races due to fighting and cheating.

-Since the mid-1990s, a number of schools and education authorities have banned photography and filming with video cameras at sports days and other school events.
-Some authorities cite general privacy issues as justification for the ban.
-Others have raised concerns about pedophiles, which in turn has sparked accusations of hysteria and moral panic.
-Many parents have expressed anger at being unable to take photographs or videos as souvenirs of these events, and the ban has been criticised by some as a paranoid over-reaction to public concerns about pedophilia and child safety issues.

 Global

 India

 In India, sports days are held for 2–3 days.
 These include games like football, cricket, throw ball, dodge ball, volleyball, track and field, basketball etc. These sports days are held between the various houses in a particular school.
-In India, many traditional games such as Kho-Kho and Kabaddi, March-past are played.
+In India, many traditional games such as kho-kho, kabaddi and march-past are played.

 Japan

 Sports day, called undōkai (運動会) in Japanese, is usually held on a Saturday or Sunday in Japanese schools.
 During weeks preceding the sports day, students practice their events which they would like to show their parents and friends, within their class of physical education, which often includes tamaire, performances by the school band and presentations by various school clubs as well as individual and group competitive events.
 These practices, and the sports days themselves, normally take place on the schools' fields, which provide little relief from the heat and sun.

 Some schools have responded by scheduling their sports days during cooler months and by encouraging their students to drink water regularly.
 Currently, the event occurs most often in the autumn (September/October), or in the spring (May/June).
 In elementary schools in Hokkaidō, the event is usually held between the later part of May and the earlier part of June.